GAA-UAM/scikit-fda/docs/modules/preprocessing/registration.rst

 Warping utils
 -----------------

-There module contains some functions related with the warping of functional data.
+This module contains some functions related with the warping of functional data.

 .. autosummary::